hxzd5568/TracNe/readme.md

 python test_propainfo.py  model_dir
 ```

-It backtrack the error-accumulation changes along the calculation graph.
-For each discrepancy output, it generates a error-accumulation graph from which the generation and amplification of the errors can be clearly understood.
-If an error arise in function A, then developers can know how A are optimized and transformed when compliation from trace.json.
+It backtracks the error-accumulation changes along the calculation graph.
+For each discrepancy output, it generates an error-accumulation graph from which the generation and amplification of the errors can be clearly understood.
+If an error arises in function A, then developers can know how A are optimized and transformed when compilation from trace.json.

 ```shell
 python test_pass.py  model_dir
 ```

 This process isolates optimization pass that incurs the numerical errors.
-Users can diable it to ensure the security and robustness of the model.
+Users can disable it to ensure the security and robustness of the model.

 ### Pipeline